sems-server/sems/doc/Readme.sbc.txt

 The next hop (destination IP[:port] of outgoing requests) can be set with the next_hop option. next_hop port defaults to 5060 if not set or empty.
+Multiple alternatives for the next hop can be set, also with their respective transports, e.g. next_hop=1.2.3.4/TCP,1.2.3.4:5060/UDP

 Usually, replies are sent back to where the request came from (honoring rport), but if next_hop should be used nevertheless, next_hop_for_replies profile option can be set to "yes".